Yotta Savings Review — A Gamified Banking Account

 Something to note is that, while you can still make deposits mid-week and earn additional tickets, you won’t be able to select numbers that have already been drawn for that week (duh).
 I’m not smart enough to know if earning late-session tickets gives you a better or worse chance to win something — obviously it disqualifies you for the jackpot and you will have fewer numbers to choose from for other prizes — but it’s something to be aware of regardless.

 Although the main draw of Yotta is the gamification aspect and the ability to win money, it should be noted that winning isn’t required for earning at least some return on your money.
 That’s because Yotta pays 0.2% APY on savings in addition to any prizes you earn.
 However, for whatever reason, Yotta refers to these payments as “savings bonuses” instead of “interest.”
 In either case, bonuses are paid on the first of the month and are determined based on your average balance for the month prior.

 To put this 0.2% APY in context, it is certainly lower than what some institutions such as Marcus and Ally are currently offering but is in line with some other FinTech options.
 Plus, it’s still well ahead of the 0.01% that many big banks pay.
 Of course, while this 0.2% is fine for now, I’ll be curious to see if this increases once the Fed starts raising rates again.

-Recently, Yotta Savings added a new feature, allowing users to add a secondary account holder.
-To do this, you’ll just need to visit Account Info under Setting, tap Add Joint Account Holder (written in yellow text underneath the Routing and Account Numbers), and provide your joint account holder’s info.
+A while back, Yotta Savings added a feature, allowing users to add a secondary account holder.
+To do this, you’ll just need to visit Account Info under Settings, tap Add Joint Account Holder (written in yellow text underneath the Routing and Account Numbers), and provide your joint account holder’s info.
 In my experience, this was a simple process and I appreciate the option overall.